-Our normal pattern of assemblies when restrictions are lifted are as follows.
 An assembly is held each day throughout the school.
 This might be in a variety of different groupings: whole school, key stage, year group or classes.
 In line with legislation, these are of a broadly Christian nature.
 The long-term planning follows a mix of topics and religious and cultural celebrations and also includes themes and messages that address the emotional and social well-being of the children.
+The school has a strong focus on British Values, including democracy, rule of law, mutual respect and tolerance.